camyhsu/TO-Chinese-School-2020/cloud-ops/setup-new-server-202104.md

       ```text
       55 9 * * *      /home/tocsorg_registration/prod_db_dump/dump_prod_db.sh
       ```
+   6. Check back in a few days to make sure that the local database backups are generated once a day before the daily storage snapshots.
+These database backups should be periodically archived and moved off the server to other long-term storage locations (such as Google Drive) in preparation for possible disaster recovery situations.

 ## Registration application live production cut-over

 ### Setup the splash site on the new server